Reprinted with permission from Bass Angler's Guide

 Winter: We will be looking at deep water areas, submerged islands, deep creek channels and main-lake points.

 Spring: Bass move from their deep winter haunts to protected spawning flats, this happens at different time in different areas.
 Some bass start to move up when the water is in the 50's, others when it's in the 60's.
 Try to envision a route from the main lake to the spawning area.
 The protected banks with southern exposure will warm first and receive the bass first.
 Eventually, most all of the protected coves will have spawning bass.
 Keep in mind bass spawn on a hard surface bottom.
 If it's silt you won't find any bass.
 You can use your rod-tip as a mud or hard-bottom locator.
+Summer: Again, the bass are moving from the spawning area back to the main lake and if you found fish in the spring, start in those same areas.
+The first few weeks after the spawn can be very tough fishing.
+Depending on the month, you may try the areas where the fish spawn early or later.
+Bass seem to move quite a bit in the summer so a “stick and move “approach is wise, don't wait for a bite that just isn't there!

 Starting in the Winter we know the fish are deep.
 The water is cold, which means we will usually start by fishing slow and deep.
 Lures that produce in the winter are Texas rigged worms, jigs or Carolina rigs all fished slowly.
 If you happen to run upon a school of bait, hopping a spoon off the bottom or through the school can be very productive.
 Sometimes in the winter we have warming trends which can bring the fish up shallow, if this happens, a crankbait or a spinnerbait fished slowly will work.
 If it is a nice winter day and you feel like you should take off your jacket, give the shallows a quick try.
 If you're in a deep creek channel with standing timber, try a drop shot or even a weight-less senko right next to the trees.